SparkPost/support-docs/support/getting-started/engagement-tracking.md

 description: "This guide outlines some of the different ways you can do engagement tracking with SparkPost"
 ---

-With SparkPost, there are a multitide of ways to configure engagement tracking with our customers.
+With SparkPost, there are a multitude of ways to configure engagement tracking with our customers.
 This guide will outline some of the initial options, and provide references to other guides for configuring custom tracking domains and different ways to use **HTTPS** with your custom tracking domains.

 ## Getting Started
 Customers can view their engagement through the use of SparkPosts Events.
 These events can be searched and viewed in many different ways.
 They can be viewed within [SparkPost Signals](https://www.sparkpost.com/docs/reporting/signals-analytics/), queried and searched via the [Events API](https://developers.sparkpost.com/api/events/) or sent to your own environments through the use of [Event Webhooks](https://developers.sparkpost.com/api/webhooks/) to name a few.